isaac-darling/isaac-darling/README.md

 ### Hello!
-My name is Isaac Darling and I am a second year college student studying computer science.
-I have been teaching myself to code for the last 4 years or so, and I look forward to many more.
+My name is Isaac Darling and I am a third year college student studying computer science.
+I have been learning to code for the last 4 years or so, and I look forward to many more.

 ### My favorite code-related fun fact is: